For grandson of Camp Amache incarceree, historic designation 'creates permanence'

 “I think it's a constant struggle to combat racism," Hada said.
 "We have to keep up the struggle, and seeing the repercussions of something like this to an identifiable minority, like the Japanese-Americans, has to be a sobering thought to all Americans who believe in the constitution."

-While this incarceration happened 80 years ago, Hada said the idea of imprisoning a certain group of people has also been a more recent fear.
+While this internment happened 80 years ago, Hada said the idea of imprisoning a certain group of people has also been a more recent fear.
 He recalled that after the September 11, 2001 attacks, he met with leaders of the Arab and Muslim who were terrified.

 “They were clearly afraid it was going to happen to them and their families,” said Hada.
 “And I like to believe that the lessons that we learned about the incarceration of the Japanese Americans help prevent a similar activity against them.”

-February 2022 marked a significant moment for history of the incarceration of Japanese-Americans and Camp Amache itself.
+February 2022 marked a significant moment for history of the internment of Japanese-Americans and Camp Amache itself.
 The 19th marked 80 years since Franklin D. Roosevelt signed Executive Order 9066, and this year, President Biden declared the 19th as official Day of Remembrance.
 Along with the passage of the act to make Camp Amache part of the National Park System, many federal leaders visited Granada to see the site for themselves.
 That included Secretary of the Interior, Deb Haaland, the first Native American to serve as a cabinet secretary.

 Haaland along with Senator Michael Bennet, Congressman Joe Neguse and others toured Camp Amache Saturday, Feb.
-19. The site includes informational kiosks, a museum and several commemorations and cemeteries for those who died and who were incarcerated at the site.
+19. The site includes informational kiosks, a museum and several commemorations and cemeteries for those who died and who were interned at the site.